British Toilets

 Also see the Trompe l'Oeil Toilet Page, where one of these fixtures is featured in detail.

-Ruins of the toilets at the Saint Andrew Cathedral Priory, in Scotland.
-See about these in detail on the Medieval Ecclesiastical Scottish Toilet Page.
+Read about these in detail on the Medieval Ecclesiastical Scottish Toilet Page

-At left, Roman toilets at Vercovicium Fort, a part of Hadrian's Wall, Northumberland, in northern England.
+These are the Roman toilets at Vercovicium Fort, a part of Hadrian's Wall, in Northumberland in northern England.

 See these in detail on the Imperial Roman (Britannia) Toilet Page.